Why Your Business Shouldn’t Commingle Funds

 To get started, go through every transaction you have and decide if it’s personal or business.
 Pay special attention to things like travel, food, supplies, and entertainment as the IRS looks closely at these types of expenses.

-Then, treat personal or unknown transactions as fringe benefits, subject to payroll taxes (similar to paying yourself).
+Then, treat unknown or personal transactions as fringe benefits, subject to payroll taxes (similar to paying yourself).

 I recommend hiring an accountant or tax specialist to go through this process with you.
 They can help sort everything out and also provide excellent advice on keeping your business and personal finances in order going forward.